Anaminus/roblox-library/modules/Binstruct/README.md

         Shorthand for `{"uint", 8}`.

     {"float", number?}
         A floating-point number.
-The parameter is the number of bits used to represent the value, and must be 32 or 64.
+The parameter is *size*, or the number of bits used to represent the value, and must be 32 or 64.
 Defaults to 64.

+        *size* is passed to filters as additional arguments.

         The zero for this type is `0`.

     {"fixed", number, number}
         A signed fixed-point number.
-The first parameter is the number of bits used to represent the integer part, and the second parameter is the number of bits used to represent the fractional part.
+The first parameter is *i*, or the number of bits used to represent the integer part.
+The second parameter is *f*, or the number of bits used to represent the fractional part.

+        *i* and *f* are passed to filters as additional arguments.

         The zero for this type is `0`.

     {"ufixed", number, number}
         An unsigned fixed-point number.
-The first parameter is the number of bits used to represent the integer part, and the second parameter is the number of bits used to represent the fractional part.
+The first parameter is *i*, or the number of bits used to represent the integer part.
+The second parameter is *f*, or the number of bits used to represent the fractional part.

+        *i* and *f* are passed to filters as additional arguments.

         The zero for this type is `0`.

     {"string", number}
         A sequence of characters.
 Encoded as an unsigned integer indicating the length of the string, followed by the raw bytes of the string.
-        The parameter is the number of bits used to represent the length.
+        The parameter is *size*, or the number of bits used to represent the length.

+        *size* is passed to filters as additional arguments.

         The zero for this type is the empty string.